 Sport, exercise and health

 Whether you've set your sights set on Tokyo 2020 or just want to improve your fitness, Bristol's proactive approach to wellbeing and excellent sports and fitness facilities will help you stay on top of your game.

-The University's student memberships offers excellent value for money, giving you access to our broad range of facilities and classes, either free of charge or at a discounted rate.
+The University's student memberships offer excellent value for money, giving you access to our broad range of facilities and classes at a discounted rate.

 - Indoor Sports Centre refurbished in 2018, featuring a state-of-the-art gym, exercise studios, a double-court sports hall and Sports Medicine Clinic.

 - 32-metre swimming pool in the Students' Union.